sorgerlab/indra/doc/tutorials/wm_service.rst

 .. code-block:: sh

-    docker run -id -p 8000:8080 --entrypoint python labsyspharm/indra /sw/indra/rest_api/api.py
+    docker run -id -p 8000:8080 --entrypoint python labsyspharm/indra \
+    /sw/indra/rest_api/api.py

 Setting up the live feedback service
 ------------------------------------
-Assuming you already have the INDRA docker image and the Eidos JAR, run the INDRA live feedback service with the following parameters:
+Assuming you already have the INDRA docker image, run the INDRA live feedback service with the following parameters:

-- :code:`<folder with corpus>` needs to be a folder in which you have the corpus file as well as the Eidos JAR.
-This folder will be mounted into the Docker container on the :code:`/sw/mounted` path allowing the container to access both the corpus file, and the Eidos JAR.
+- :code:`<folder with corpus>` needs to be a folder in which you have the corpus file.
+This folder will be mounted into the Docker container on the :code:`/sw/mounted` path allowing the container to access both the corpus file.
 - :code:`<corpus file>` needs to be the name of the corpus file in the :code:`<folder with corpus>` folder.

 .. code-block:: sh

-    docker run -v <folder with corpus>:/sw/mounted -id \
+    docker run -v <folder with corpus>:/sw/mounted -id -p 8001:8001 \
-      -p 8001:8001 -e EIDOSPATH=/sw/mounted/eidos-assembly-0.2.3-SNAPSHOT.jar \
     --entrypoint python labsyspharm/indra \
     /sw/indra/indra/tools/live_curation.py --json /sw/mounted/<corpus file>

 Using the live feedback service
 -------------------------------